tanushvinay/Covid-Meme-Graphs/Memes/Plot/README.md

 We use this code to plot two things:

-1. The heatmaps for influence(retweets) on a heatmap where each bin is weekly for every cluster:
+A. The heatmaps for influence(retweets) on a heatmap where each bin is weekly for every cluster:

- We first store the total number of retweets for every image in every cluster
+--- We first store the total number of retweets for every image in every cluster

- We then sort the images according to their timestamp in ascending order for every cluster
+--- We then sort the images according to their timestamp in ascending order for every cluster

- We then get the total number of retweets for a one week window(window size can be customized) for every clsuter.
+--- We then get the total number of retweets for a one week window(window size can be customized) for every clsuter.

- Using the binned rewteets value for very cluster we create a heatmap for every cluster.
+--- Using the binned rewteets value for very cluster we create a heatmap for every cluster.

-2. The influence(retwets) for every image against the timestamp for every image in a cluster
+B. The influence(retwets) for every image against the timestamp for every image in a cluster

- We first store the total number of retweets for every image in every cluster
+--- We first store the total number of retweets for every image in every cluster

- We then sort the images according to their timestamp in ascending order for every cluster
+--- We then sort the images according to their timestamp in ascending order for every cluster

- We then plot for every cluster the timestamp vs influence where every datapoint is an image in the cluster.
+--- We then plot for every cluster the timestamp vs influence where every datapoint is an image in the cluster.